bioinfo-pf-curie/annotationMaker/README.md

 Optional arguments:
   --build [str]                 Build name to use for genome index --indexes [str]               List of indexes to build.
-Available: all,bwa,star,bowtie2,hisat2,none.
+Available: all,bwa,star,bowtie2,hisat2,cellranger,kallisto,salmon,none.
 Default: all

 Other options:
-  --skipGtfProcessing [bool]    Skip the GTF file processing --outDir [dir]                The output directory where the results will be saved -w/--work-dir [dir]           The temporary directory where intermediate data will be saved
+  --starVersion                 Specify the STAR version to use.
+Available: 2.7.6a, 2.7.8a --cellRangerPath              Path to cellRanger binary --skipGtfProcessing [bool]    Skip the GTF file processing --outDir [dir]                The output directory where the results will be saved -w/--work-dir [dir]           The temporary directory where intermediate data will be saved